Punchestown Grand National Trial Preview, Tips, Runners & Trends

 Punchestown Grand National Trial Information:

-We also have a dedicated Punchestown tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Punchestown Racecourse section for links to these.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Punchestown tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Punchestown Racecourse section for links to these.

 ALSO READ

-Below you will find the 2026 Punchestown Grand National Trial Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Punchestown Grand National Trial Trend Analysis.
+Below you will find the 2026 Punchestown Grand National Trial Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Punchestown Grand National Trial Trend Analysis.
+With the field now finalised, we have the Punchestown Grand National Trial Trend Shortlist, which is created using the listed trends.

-These are the top three quickest-run Punchestown Grand National Trial over the last 20 renewals:
+These are the top three quickest-run Punchestown Grand National Trial races over the last 20 renewals:

 1. Some Target (7:24.50) in 2011